Congaree people

 The Congaree were a historic Indigenous people of the Southeastern Woodlands who once lived within what is now central South Carolina, along the Congaree and Santee rivers, above and below the confluence of the Wateree River.
 The Congaree joined the Catawba people in company of the Wateree several years after temporarily migrating to the Waccamaw River in 1732.
-They spoke a language distinct from and unintelligible to local Siouan languages.
+They spoke a language distinct from and unintelligible to local Siouan-Catawban languages.
 The language today is unclassified, though, some academics in the late 19th and early 20th centuries believe that the language was related to Catawba.

 Language

 English explorer John Lawson noted in 1709 that members of the Congaree tribe were distinguishable from other nearby tribes by their appearance, customs, and language.
 During the middle of the 18th century, Congaree was one of the languages spoken on the Catawba Reservation.

-During the late 19th and early 20th centuries, American scholars thought the Congaree were likely part of the Siouan language family, given their geographic location and characteristics of neighboring tribes like the Catawba.
-Since the late 20th century, scholars have suggested that the Congaree people did not speak a Siouan language due to their language not being intelligible to their immediate Siouan-speaking neighbors, the Wateree.
+During the late 19th and early 20th centuries, American scholars thought the Congaree were likely part of the Siouan-Catawban language family, given their geographic location and characteristics of neighboring tribes like the Catawba.
+Since the late 20th century, scholars have suggested that the Congaree people did not speak a Siouan language due to their language not being intelligible to their immediate Siouan-speaking neighbors.
 Linguist Blair A. Rudes suggested that the name "Congaree" is possibly a rendering of kųkari• Catawban for 'over there, out of sight'.
 He noted that if this is the case, the name is an exonym and not the name members of the tribe would have called themselves.

 Only one word of the Congaree language is known, being Cassetta 'king (chief)'.